connor-myers/Parallelised-Data-Encryption-Standard/README.md

 # Parallelised-Data-Encryption-Standard
-A parallelised implementation of the Data Encryption Standard (DES) using C, MPI and a splash of OpenMP
+A parallelised implementation of the Data Encryption Standard (DES) using C and MPI

 ## Introduction